LeifEtter/lebenswiki_app/README.md

 ## Prerequisites

 - Flutter Installed
-- Either:
+- One of three options:
   - Android Studio with an Android Simulator
   - XCode with an iOS Simulator
   - Real Android or iOS Device connected and with Debugging enabled
-- VSCode oder Android Studio (needed for debugging)
+- VSCode or Android Studio (needed for debugging)

 ## Installation